Colorrr34/NC-News-BE/README.md

 # NC News Backend

-A RESTful api which allows CRUD requests for different data
+A REST API which allows CRUD requests for data for a forum.

 ## Description